regmi-saugat/66Days_MachineLearning/README.md

               • Use Batch initialization
               • Residual Network (ResNets)
   - We can avoid this problem by using activation functions which don't have this property of 'squashing' the input space into a small region.
 A popular choice is Rectified Linear Unit(ReLU)

+**Day24 66DaysOfData!**

+  **💡 Improving the performance of Neural Networks::**
+  - Neural networks are ML algorithms that provides state of the accuracy on many use cases.
+But, many times the performance of network we are building might not be satisfactory.
+So, in order to improve the performance of our models there are several ways through which we can improve the performance.

+              There are several problems ocurred due to which the performance may become slow:
+              - Vanishing or Exploding gradient problems
+              - Not having enough data
+              - Slow training process
+              - Overfitting

+              Here are some of the ways to increase the performance(accuracy) of neural models.
+              1. Experimenting with number of hidden layers
+              2. Number of neurons per layer
+              3. Learning rate
+              4. Optimizer
+              5. Batch size
+              6. Activation functions
+              7. Epochs